What is DMARC?

-DMARC policy protects domain owners from harmful effects of fraudulent activities.
-Attackers send fraudulent emails from domain names of reputable companies.
-Recipients mark such emails as spam, and as a result, the reputation of the domain from which they are sent suffers.
+The DMARC policy protects domain owners from the harmful effects of fraudulent activities.
+Sometimes attackers send fraudulent emails from the domain names of reputable companies.
+Recipients mark fraudulent emails as spam, and as a result, the reputation of the domain from which they originated suffers.

-When an email is sent by the domain, the recipient's email server verifies whether or not the email address in the "From" line matches the SPF record and DKIM signature.
-If yes, the email is sent to the recipient’s inbox.
-If the email fails authentication checks, it is processed according to the selected DMARC policy:
+When an email is sent from a domain, the recipient's email server verifies whether or not the email address in the "From" line matches the SPF record and DKIM signature.
+If it does, the email is sent to the recipient’s inbox.
+If the email fails the authentication checks, it is processed according to the selected DMARC policy: